israice/flask-cards/README.md

 - change all script to be based on calmns index
 ## v014
 - test scripts one by one make sure they works
-- fix "create pack" flow
-- fix "create pack" > "system ownership"
-- fix "create pack" > "system ownership" > "create cards"
+- create generate_images.py
-- fix "create pack" > "system ownership" > "create cards" > "user ownership"
+- fix module "create cards"

 ## v015
 - create card stats csv
 - add stats to front card before flip